RTXteam/RTX-KG2/README.md

 Note that the `build-multi-ont-kg.sh` script also saves `stderr` from running `multi_ont_to_json_kg.py` to a file `~/kg2-build/build-kg2-ont-stderr.log`.

+#### Note about versioning of KG2

+KG2 has semantic versioning with a graph/major/minor release system:
+- The graph release number is always 2.
+- The major release number is incremented when the schema for KG2 is changed (and the minor release is set to zero in that case)
+- The minor release number is incremented for each non-test build for which the schema is not modified.

+So an example version of KG2 would be "RTX KG 2.1.3" (graph release 2, major release 1, minor release 3).
+This build version is recorded in three places:
+- the top-level `build` slot in the KG2 JSON file
+- in the `name` field of a node object with `id` field `RTX:KG2` (in both the JSON version of the KG and in the Neo4j version of the KG)
+- the file `s3://rtx-kg2-public/kg2-version.txt` in the S3 bucket `rtx-kg2-public`.

+By default, the KG2 build process (as outlined above) will automatically increment the minor release number and update the file `kg2-version.txt` in the S3 bucket.
+If you are doing a build in which the KG2 schema has changed, you should trigger the incrementing of the major release version by making sure to do step (6) above.
+The build script (specifically, the script `version.sh`) will automatically delete the file `~/kg2-build/major-release` so that it will not persist for the next build.
+Note: if the build system happens to terminate unexpectedly while running `version.sh`, you should check what state the file `s3://rtx-kg2-public/kg2-version.txt` was left in.

 ### Option 2: build KG2 in parallel (about 54 hours) directly on an Ubuntu system: (NOT CURRENTLY WORKING, see Issue 694)